By Cathy Jones

 |Not specified.||Wood shop and dwelling.||Owned by John King.
 7 inhabitants.|

 |Fitter||Wood cottage.||Operated by owner John Moss.
 3 inhabitants.|

 |Newsagent||Wood shop & dwelling||Operated by owner Alex McFarlane.
 6 inhabitants.|

 From its earliest times, the Homebush Shopping Village has been a small neighbourhood shopping centre offering basic services to local community such as grocer, fruit shop, butcher, newsagent, cake & bread shop, cafes & chemist.
 In recent times, more food outlets including cafes have commenced business.
 Strathfield Council recently endorsed the inclusion of this shopping area in a heritage conservation area.
-Most of the shops on The Crescent are already heritage listed.
+Many of the shops on The Crescent, including the former Post Office are heritage listed.